kmmsks/hilmo_identify_episodes/README.md

 Model   |  Description
 :-------|:-------------
 Model 1 | A new hospitalization may start the next day after a previous one.
-No minimun length for a hospitalization. **The most liberal model.**
+No minimum length for a hospitalization. **The most liberal model.**
 Model 2 | A new hospitalization may start the next day after a previous one.
-Minimun length for a hospitalization is overnight, ie. admission and discharge must take place on different days, otherwise the visit is considered as an outpatient visit. **F. ex.
+Minimum length for a hospitalization is overnight, ie. admission and discharge must take place on different days, otherwise the visit is considered as an outpatient visit. **F. ex.
 CEPHOS-LINK**
-Model 3 | A new hospitalization may start after one whole day outside the hopsital after the previus one.
-No minimun length for a hospitalization. **F. ex REDD.**
+Model 3 | A new hospitalization may start after one whole day outside the hospital after the previews one.
+No minimum length for a hospitalization. **F. ex REDD.**
-Model 4 | A new hospitalization may start after one whole day outside the hopsital after the previus one.
-Minimun length for a hospitalization is overnight, ie. admission and discharge must take place on different days, otherwise the visit is considered as an outpatient visit. **The most coservative model.**
+Model 4 | A new hospitalization may start after one whole day outside the hospital after the previews one.
+Minimum length for a hospitalization is overnight, ie. admission and discharge must take place on different days, otherwise the visit is considered as an outpatient visit. **The most conservative model.**

-Models 1 and 3 find admissions, as some of the admissions do not necasserily result in hospitalization.
+Models 1 and 3 find admissions, as some of the admissions do not necessarily result in hospitalization.
 Models 2 and 4 differentiate actual overnight inpatient episodes from other visits.
-If the focus is on inpatient diachagre diagnoses, model 4 may result with little less preliminary diagnoses included, comparing to model 2.
+If the focus is on inpatient discharge diagnoses, model 4 may result with little less preliminary diagnoses included, comparing to model 2.

 ### Exampeles of Papers Adopting These Principles